 Bus schedules can change up to four times a year.
 The schedule changes usually coincide with the seasons.

 Being a METRO bus driver, or operator as we call them, is no easy job.
-Our operators train up to 10 weeks and have to receive a CDL (commercial driver's licence) to drive one of our buses.
+Our operators train up to 10 weeks and have to receive a CDL (commercial driver's license) to drive one of our buses.
 Training is more than driving.
 We train our operators on mobility device securements, customer service, bus inspections, and all the rules of the road.
 So, be assured when you get on our buses, the people behind the wheel are some of the best trained operators around.

 Northcoast Express is the service that goes to Cleveland.
 We also refer to it as the NCX service.
-There are two routes originating from the Akron area.

 The fare is $5 each way, unless you purchase a 10-ride ticket for $40.
 This is a weekday-only service and runs early morning and late afternoons.
 Be sure you check out our NCX page.